Khao Sok Park–Get Ready for Stunning Beauty!

-Except for fish pokes and one logjam, we floated tranquilly down the river with sheer limestone cliffs on one side and the hanging drapery of vines and lush greenery on the other.
+Except for fish pokes and one logjam, we floated in tranquility down the river with sheer limestone cliffs on one side and the hanging drapery of vines and lush greenery on the other.

 Across the lake, the isolated Tone Teuy floating raft house is the staging point for the trail.
 Sort of.
 You still need to motor a small boat a few hundred meters up Tone Teuy Creek through fallen bamboo stalks and hanging liana vines.
 Elephants and tigers frequent the shores near here although you still have to be very lucky to see a tiger.

-While Namtaloo is a worthwhile quest, about nine tamer trails, wide and well marked, depart right from park headquarters.
+While Namtaloo is a worthwhile quest, with nine tamer trails, wide and well-marked, depart right from park headquarters.
 On the 2.8-km. hike to Wing Hin waterfall, a trail branching left heads down to a swimming hole where blue butterflies the size of a hand flutter along the bank.

 At Art’s Riverview Lodge, where we stayed, it’s the bats that flutter.
 Here, we ate chicken cashew curry in the glow of a few candelabras.
 At dusk, bats flapped through and under the palapa roof on their swooping sojourns for night-blooming fruit.